-Jennifer Rivera has earned a spot as one of the most sought after and versatile lyric mezzo-sopranos of her generation by consistently delivering exceptional vocalism, superb musicianship, and a powerful stage presence.
+Two-time Grammy® nominated artist Jennifer Rivera consistently earns praise for delivering exceptional vocalism, superb musicianship, and a powerful stage presence.
+Her performance of the title role in Handel’s Faramondo with Brisbane Baroque in Australia recently earned her The Helpmann Award for best leading female performer in an opera.
 Her successful European debut as Sesto in La clemenza di Tito with the Teatro Regio di Torino directed by Graham Vick and conducted by Roberto Abaddo was followed by her debut with the Berlin Staatsoper as Rosina in Il barbiere di Siviglia, and Nerone in a new production of Agrippina conducted by Rene Jacobs.
 She was then invited to sing Licida in L’Olimpiade by Pergolesi at the Innsbruck Early Music Festival, and returned to the Berlin Staatsoper as both Rosina, and as Ismene in a new production of Antigone by Traetta conducted by Maestro Jacobs.

-This season sees Ms. Rivera with the Milwaukee Symphony, for Schubert’s Mass No. 6 under Hans Graf; Gotham Chamber Opera, for Baden-Baden 1927; Opera Omaha, for Nerone in Agrippina; Boston Baroque, for Penelope in Monteverdi’s Il ritorno d’Ulisse in patria; and Central City Opera, to debut the role of Sister Helen Prejean in a new production of Dead Man Walking.
-Future seasons include a return to Portland Opera, and debuts with Opera Parallèle and the Dallas Opera.
+The 2013-2014 season saw Ms. Rivera with the Milwaukee Symphony, for Schubert’s Mass No. 6 under Hans Graf; Gotham Chamber Opera, for Baden-Baden 1927; Opera Omaha, for Nerone in Agrippina; Boston Baroque, for Penelope in Monteverdi’s Il ritorno d’Ulisse in patria; and Central City Opera, debuting the role of Sister Helen Prejean in a new production of Dead Man Walking.

 While still a student at Juilliard, Ms. Rivera was invited to join the roster of the New York City Opera, and after winning their prestigious Debut Artist of Year award, went on to sing several roles with the company including Cherubino, Rosina, Lazuli in L’Etoile, Hansel in Hansel and Gretel, and Nerone in Handel’s Agrippina.
 Praised repeatedly by the New York Times for her “radiant mezzo soprano” (Elmer Gantry), her “warm dark tone” (Barbiere), and “fresh ready singing”, (Hansel) her voice has also been described by the Times as being “dark, musical, and very agile”(Cenerentola) and possessing “richness, ease, and exactness” (L’Etoile).